tfry-git/EmbAJAX/README.md

 a permanent AJAX connection, all further access would be blocked.
 Even separate page loads from the same browser.
 So, instead, we resort to regular polling for updates.
 An update poll is always included, automatically, when the client sends control changes to the server, so in most cases, the client would still appear to be refreshed, immediately.

+To avoid sending all states of all controls on each request from each client, the framework keeps track of the lastest "revision number" sent to any client.
+The client pings back its current revision number on each request, so only real changes have to be forwarded.